 Figure 2 Change in perception of acoustic similarity over generations of iterated imitation.
 Points depict mean acoustic similarity ratings for pairs of imitations in each category.
 The predictions of the linear mixed-effects model are shown with ±1 SE.

+Although in some chains, imitations were repeated up to 8 times, increasing similarity between generations n and n+1 could be detected after fewer repetitions, in 5 generations or fewer.
+Imitations from chains that did not reach 5 generations due to experimental constraints (see Fig. 1) were included in all analyses, which included appropriate random effects to assure that these shorter chains were not treated equally to longer chains.
+However, chains with fewer than 5 generations were excluded from analyses involving transcriptions of the first and last imitation in each chain because these analyses collapse across generation.

-Increasing similarity along transmission chains could also reflect the continuous degradation of the signal due to repeated imitation, in which case acoustic similarity would increase both within as well as between chains.
+Increasing similarity along transmission chains could also reflect the uniform degradation of the signal due to repeated imitation, in which case acoustic similarity would increase both within as well as between chains.
 To test this, we calculated MFCCs for pairs of sounds sampled from within and between transmission chains across categories, and fit a linear model predicting acoustic similarity from the generation of sounds.
 We found that acoustic similarity increased within chains more than it increased between chains, b = -0.07 (SE = 0.03), t(6674.0) = -2.13, p = 0.033 (Fig. S2), indicating that imitations were stabilizing on divergent acoustic forms as opposed to converging on similar forms through continuous degradation.

 An additional test of stabilization and word-likeness was to measure whether later generation imitations were transcribed more consistently than first generation imitations.
 We collected a total of 2163 transcriptions — approximately 20 transcriptions per sound.
 Of these, 179 transcriptions (8%) were removed because they contained English words.
 Some examples of the final transcriptions are presented in Table 1.